 The party releasing the product for consumption should inform the user of the processing time.
 Contacting Fimea by phone to inquire about your application during its processing will cause backlogging in the processing of permits, for which reason we ask that you avoid making such inquiries.

-Fimea will notify the endorsement of an urgent application and any requests for further clarifications based on the contact details indicated by the releasing party either by phone or secure e-mail or, where necessary, by fax.
+Fimea will notify granting of an urgent special permit and any requests for further clarifications based on the contact details indicated by the releasing party primarily by secure e-mail or, where necessary, by phone or fax.